 He is also close friends with Mr Gruber, a Hungarian immigrant, who owns an antique shop on Portobello Road.
 They usually have a nice chat over mugs of hot cocoa, and sticky buns (their mid-morning snacks).

-The Browns neighbour, Mr Curry, however isn’t exactly a friend of the brown bear.
-A humourless man, Mr Curry often tries to trick Paddington into giving him money.
+The Browns’ neighbor, Mr. Curry, however, isn’t exactly a friend of the brown bear.
+A humorless man, Mr. Curry often tries to trick Paddington into giving him money.
 Paddington always comes out on top.

 It was later revealed as the series continued that Paddington’s name in Peru, was actually Pastuso.

-Paddington is never seen without his hat, duffel coat (which has become a recognised icon), wellington boots, and his battered suitcase.
+Paddington is never seen without his hat, duffel coat (which has become a recognized icon), wellington boots, and his battered suitcase.